-You can plant them right away or place them in some pretty packaging to give away as gifts.
+You can plant these cute little bombs right away or place them in some pretty packaging to give away as gifts.

 These little seed bombs are so pretty, you almost won’t want to plant them at all!

-- Squeeze out any excess water out of the pulp.
+- Squeeze the water out of the paper and place it in a blender.
+Blend until into a pulp consistency.
+Squeeze any excess water out of the pulp.

 - Fill the molds up half way with pulp, pressing down firmly.

-- Sprinkle seeds on the pulp and fill the rest of the way.
+- Sprinkle seeds on top of the pulp and fill the rest of the way.

 These adorable little seed bombs are so easy to make and would make a lovely Mother’s Day or teacher gift!
 Kids of all ages will love helping with this DIY garden craft!